 The process can take up to a year.
 It involves our parochial church council (PCC) working closely with the area’s bishop to find a candidate who can take the church forward.

 We hope to have a new vicar in place by the end of 2021.
-But we are prepared for it to take bit longer if necessary.
+You can read the advert for the new vicar here.
+We are prepared for it to take bit longer if necessary.

 Here are the steps St Peter’s is taking in 2021 as we move into this period of renewal: